Goldman Sachs must again face crisis-era securities fraud class action

 In 1988, the Supreme Court said investors could rely on a presumption that all public information about a company was reflected in its stock price.

-Goldman reached a $550 million settlement in 2010 resolving U.S. Securities and Exchange Commission charges it concealed Paulson's role in creating a CDO, Abacus 2007-AC1, and that he made $1 billion betting against it.
+Goldman reached a $550 million settlement in 2010 resolving U.S. Securities and Exchange Commission charges it concealed Paulson's role in creating the Abacus 2007-AC1 CDO, and that he made $1 billion betting against it.

 The case is In re Goldman Sachs Group Inc Securities Litigation, U.S. District Court, Southern District of New York, No. 10-03461.